HerrXu01/herrxu01.github.io/aboutme.md

     </a>
   </div>
   <ul style="font-size: 1.2rem; padding-left: 20px;">
-    <li><strong>Topic:</strong> Long-Range Interactions in Crystal Structures</li>
+    <li>⭐ <strong>Topic:</strong> Long-Range Interactions in Crystal Structures</li>
-    <li>Investigated the capabilities of SOTA models to capture long-range interatomic interactions within crystal structures.</li>
+    <li>⭐ Investigated the capabilities of SOTA models to capture long-range interatomic interactions within crystal structures.</li>
-    <li>Explored if the physics-inspired biases on the target (energies) would help lower the prediction error.</li>
+    <li>⭐ Explored if the physics-inspired biases on the target (energies) would help lower the prediction error.</li>
   </ul>
 </div>